Lakshyasutharinventyv/Training_2024_2025/gherkin/gherkin_nodejs/README.md

 ✔ **Automated UI Testing** with Playwright
 ✔ **Reports** in JSON & HTML format

-Would you like any modifications? 😊
+Would you like any modifications?😊